About the Women Writers Network

 Photo of Rita E. Gould

 Rita E. Gould is a blogger, freelance writer and editor with an MA in English from Rutgers.
 She spent the first ten years of her editing career working in Philadelphia’s medical publishing industry.
-Her current creative writing project is a collection of short stories exploring family dynamics.
+Her flash fiction has appeared on the Planet Paragraph and the 2024 National Flash Flood websites.
+Her current projects include short fiction and a speculative fiction novel.

 Use for H&S.jpeg